TL; DR: Scrum Stakeholder Anti-Patterns

 - From claiming success as a personal contribution to stepping back and letting the responsible team shine.

-A List of Scrum Stakeholder Anti-Patterns
+Common Scrum Stakeholder Anti-Patterns

 Charlie Munger: “Never, ever, think about something else when you should be thinking about the power of incentives.”